Washington Naval Treaty: Background

 In response, the Japanese Diet in 1920 finally authorised construction of warships to enable the Imperial Japanese Navy to attain its goal of an "eight-eight" fleet programme, with eight modern battleships and eight battlecruisers.
 The Japanese started work on four battleships and four battlecruisers, all of which were much larger and more powerful than those of the classes that they were replacing.

-The 1921 British Naval Estimates planned four battleships and four battlecruisers, with another four battleships to follow the subsequent year.
+The 1921 British Naval Estimates planned four 'N3' battleships and four 'G3' battlecruisers (Note: The term "battlecruiser" was relative to the N3 battleships; the G3 were larger and more heavily armed and armoured than any battleshp built to that point), with another four battleships to follow the subsequent year.

 The new arms race was unwelcome to the American public.
 The US Congress disapproved of Wilson's 1919 naval expansion plan, and the 1920 presidential election campaign resulted in politicians in Washington resuming the non-interventionism of the prewar era, with little enthusiasm for continued naval expansion.
 Britain also could ill afford the exorbitant cost of capital ships.

 In late 1921, the US became aware that Britain was planning a conference to discuss the strategic situation in the Pacific and Far East regions.
 To forestall the British plan and to satisfy domestic demands for a global disarmament conference, Warren Harding's administration called the Washington Naval Conference in November 1921.

 The Conference agreed to the Five-Power Naval Treaty as well as a Four-Power Treaty on Japan and a Nine-Power Treaty on China.